 - Enable file metadata collection

 Select Forensic search and Cloud search detection types when enabling endpoint monitoring (described in the next section).
-Turning on these settings allows Code42 to collect file metadata on all files on all devices and in cloud services, even if the files themselves are not being collected in archives.
+Turning on these settings allows Code42 to collect file metadata on all files on all devices and in cloud services, even if the file contents are not being collected.

-Code42 permits you to see files being moved by users to removable media or shared via cloud services.
+Code42 Next-Gen Data Loss Protection permits you to see file activity on removable media and files shared via cloud services.

 To optimize monitoring: